-- Create a safe plan– create a plan in case you decide to leave the relationship or for when your partner becomes aggressive.
+- Create a safe plan– create a plan in case you decide to leave the relationship.

-- You can talk to someone and get help at the NMSU Counseling Center or La Casa, the community’s local domestic violence shelter and services.
+- You can talk to someone and get help at the Aggie Health & Wellness Center or La Casa the community’s local domestic violence shelter and services.

 - Let your friend know that you are worried, but don’t judge them.

-- Encourage them to seek help or find out for them.
+- Encourage them to seek help or provide them with resources.

 - Listen to them.

-- Don’t try to confront the abuse/ violent partner.
+- Don’t try to confront the abusive/violent partner.

 The Cycle of Violence

-In most cases of partner violence, there is a cycle within the behaviors of the abuser.
+In most cases of intimate partner violence, there is a cycle within the behaviors of the abuser.